izure1/serializable-bptree/README.md

 The serializable-bptree minimizes file I/O by storing loaded nodes in-memory.
 This approach works well in situations where there is a 1:1 relationship between the remote storage and the client.
 However, in a 1:n scenario, where multiple clients read from and write to a single remote storage, data inconsistency between the remote storage and the clients can occur.

-To solve this issue, it's necessary to update the cached nodes.
+To solve this problem, it's necessary to update the cached nodes.
 The forceUpdate method was created for this purpose.
-It allows for the update of specific nodes, but when updating a node ID, a signal must be sent to all clients connected to the remote storage, informing them that the node has been updated.
-Clients must receive this signal and call the forceUpdate method to update the node.
-This logic goes beyond the scope of the library, so it must be implemented directly.
+It fetches the node data cached in the tree instance again.
+To use this feature, when you save data to the remote storage, you must send a signal to all clients connected to that remote storage indicating that the node has been updated.
+Clients must receive this signal and configure logic to call the **forceUpdate** method; however, this goes beyond the scope of the library, so you must implement it yourself.

 ### Concurrency Issue in Asynchronous Trees